We often have buyers or agents ask: “What is your 15-year rate today?” Or “What is today’s interest rate?”

 We always respond by explaining there is no single rate, b/c the market moves so often and b/c there are so many things that affect an individual borrower’s rate.

-Here are factors that influence an individual’s interest rate:
+Here are 12 factors that affect almost every borrower’s interest rate:

 - Property Type: Condos, high-rise condos and multi-unit dwellings (2 – 4 units) usually have higher interest rates associated with them, as compared to single-family dwellings.